0d1nAndl0k1/autoclicker/README.md

 ```usage
 start_stop_key = KeyCode(char='x')
 ```
-change the 'x' to what ever you want to use to togle the script try to use not a important key to your game
+change the 'x' to what ever you want to use to togle the script, try not to use a important key to your game
 ## change the click speed
 ```usage
 delay = 0.075